reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-09-v2.md

 Azure Container Registry provides storage of private Docker images for container deployments.
 The service is a managed, private Docker registry service based on the open-source Docker Registry 2.0.
 Azure Container Registry is used to store and manage your private Docker container images.

 When a new module instance is created by the IoT Edge runtime, it gets a corresponding module identity.
-The module identity is stored in IoT Hub, and is used as the addressing and security scope for all local and cloud communications for that module instance.
+The module identity is stored in IoT Hub and is used as the addressing and security scope for all local and cloud communications for that module instance.
 In implementation, modules images exist as container images in a repository, and module instances are containers on devices.
 The only supported container engine for IoT Edge devices in production is Moby.

 In this exercise, you will use the Azure portal to create a new Azure Container Registry resource.